harcokuppens/docker-registry/README.md

       -h  or  --help                print help (this message) and exit -r                            enables raw output.
 Without this option the json output will be human readable formatted.
+      -u PERSON_OR_ORG:PWD_OR_PAT   credentials needed only for accessing none-public images Can also be set with environment variable DOCKER_REGISTRY_CREDENTIALS.
+                                    Note: you get denied access when quering public docker images with credentials, so make sure to unset DOCKER_REGISTRY_CREDENTIALS when querying them.
-      -u PERSON_OR_ORG:PASSWORD     credentials needed only for accessing none-public images --os OS                       specify the operating system of the image (default is linux) --arch ARCH                   specify the cpu architecture of the image (default is arch of current machine)
+      --os OS                       specify the operating system of the image (default is linux) --arch ARCH                   specify the cpu architecture of the image (default is arch of current machine)

     Notes:
       The REGISTRY argument is by default 'docker.io', for github's registry you should use 'ghcr.io'.

       The LAYER_DIGEST argument can be found in the manifest of an image where for each layer its digest and its size is specified.
 Note: don't use the digests in the image config, because they are digests from the unpacked layers.
-Whereas the manifest contains digests for the compressed layers ready for fast downloads.
+Whereas the manifest contains digests for the compressed layers to support fast downloads.

+      The official images on https://hub.docker.com/ such as 'ubuntu' need 'library/' as prefix.
+However like the docker command the docker-registry command automatically adds the 'library/' prefix when it is not supplied.
+      So following also works:

+          $ docker-registry  tags ubuntu
+          [\"10.04\",\"12.04\",\"12.04.5\",\"12.10\",\"13.04\",\"13.10\", ... ]

+      Also make sure you have DOCKER_REGISTRY_CREDENTIALS unset, because otherwise above command will fail for this public image.
+      The github repo for the official images is at https://github.com/docker-library/official-images.

 ## Background documentation ##